 Open for a very short couple of weeks, this Christmas market is set under the iconic Iron Lady.
 Pick up regional foods and mulled wine to sip and snap.
 If you time it right, you’ll be able to see the Eiffel Tower sparkling given the sun sets so early this time of year.

-Ritz Paris Le Comptoir
+Ritz Paris & Ritz Paris Le Comptoir

 Year round this newer patisserie from the famed Ritz Paris Hotel makes Instagram worthy pastries but beginning in late November they also drop seasonal pastries inspired by the festive season.
+I like to purchase mine and then enjoy them during a rest in the Jardin des Tuileries.

 Chanel on Rue Cambon